Runway

 ]

-We then initialize our discovery llm.
+We may then initialize our discovery and data modeling LLMs.
 By default we use GPT-4o and define our OpenAI API key in an environment variable.

 And we run discovery on our data.